adarshh8/adarshh8/README.md

 - ☕ Coffee is my primary dependency (npm install coffee).
 - 🧠 I don’t just write code — I *argue* with it until it works.
 - 🐛 I create bugs professionally… then fix them dramatically.
-- ⌛ I can spend hours optimizing code that already runs in milliseconds.
+- ⌛ I spend hours saving milliseconds.
 - 🌙 My best commits happen when normal humans are asleep.
 - 🔍 If something works, I still open DevTools to investigate.
 - 🤖 I talk to my code like it can hear me (sometimes it listens).